Mushroom-grass/MyEDUC-repo/readme.md

 - testkey.pub: you can share it with others
 - testkey: your private key
 - ssh -T git@github.com: test connection of ssh

+Open the terminal application, and run the executable within the app bundle, with commands like this:

+    cd /Applications/Blender.app/Contents/MacOS
+    ./Blender